NishchithRao-hub/Fitness-Tracker-/README.md

-# Fitness-Tracker-Application
+# Overview

 The Fitness Tracker Application is a full-stack web application for tracking and visualizing personal fitness goals.
 The application was designed to allow users to monitor calories, set fitness targets, and manage their diets.
 As a "large-scale web services application," it aimed to demonstrate a robust microservice design and effective testing in a hackathon setting.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).